foreversd/forever-monitor/README.md

     //
-    'command': 'perl',         // Binary to run (default: 'node') 'options': ['foo','bar'],  // Additional arguments to pass to the script, 'sourceDir': 'script/path' // Directory that the source script is in
+    'command': 'perl',         // Binary to run (default: 'node') 'options': ['foo','bar'],  // Additional arguments to pass to the script, 'sourceDir': 'script/path',// Directory that the source script is in

     //
     // Options for restarting on watched files.
     //
-    'watch': true              // Value indicating if we should watch files.
+    'watch': true,               // Value indicating if we should watch files.
-    'watchIgnoreDotFiles': null // Whether to ignore file starting with a '.'
+    'watchIgnoreDotFiles': null, // Whether to ignore file starting with a '.'
-    'watchIgnorePatterns': null // Ignore patterns to use when watching files.
+    'watchIgnorePatterns': null, // Ignore patterns to use when watching files.
-    'watchDirectory': null      // Top-level directory to watch from.
+    'watchDirectory': null,      // Top-level directory to watch from.

     //
     // All or nothing options passed along to `child_process.spawn`.